 Scrum is one of the most popular Agile methodologies, most often used to manage complex software and product development.
 It is an adaptive, iterative, incremental, flexible, and effective methodology, designed to focus on delivering the highest business values in the shortest time throughout a project.

 Scrum is a framework that helps people address complex adaptive problems, while productively and creatively delivering products of the highest possible value.

 The Scrum framework consists of Scrum Teams and their associated roles, events, artifacts, and rules.
 Each component within the framework serves a specific purpose and is essential to Scrum’s success and usage.
 Scrum uses fixed-length iterations, called Sprints, which are typically two weeks or 30 days long.
 Scrum teams attempt to build a potentially shippable (properly tested) product increment with every iteration.

-This methodology is characterized by the focus that it places on the delivery of business requirements, agile working environment, collaborative team approach that increases productivity and communication within the team.
-It always puts an emphasis on the cooperation with the client and protects the team from obstructions.
+This methodology is characterized by the focus that it places on the delivery of business requirements, an agile working environment, collaborative team approach that increases productivity and communication within the team.
+It always puts an emphasis on cooperation with the client and protects the team from obstructions.